 Collaborating countries (hardware): Italy, Germany, Czech Republic

-METIS will simultaneously image the visible, ultraviolet and extreme ultraviolet emission of the solar corona and diagnose, with unprecedented temporal coverage and spatial resolution, the structure and dynamics of the full corona in the range from 1.4 to 3.0 (from 1.7 to 4.1) solar radii from Sun centre, at minimum (maximum) perihelion during the nominal mission.
+Metis will simultaneously image the visible and ultraviolet emission of the solar corona and diagnose, with unprecedented temporal coverage and spatial resolution, the structure and dynamics of the full corona in the range from 1.4 to 3.0 (from 1.7 to 4.1) solar radii from Sun centre, at minimum (maximum) perihelion during the nominal mission.
 This is a region that is crucial in linking the solar atmospheric phenomena to their evolution in the inner heliosphere.

-Principal Investigator: Sami Solanki, Max-Planck-Institut für Sonnensystemforschung, Germany
+Principal Investigator: Sami Solanki, Max-Planck-Institut für Sonnensystemforschung, Göttingen, Germany

 Collaborating countries (hardware): Germany, Spain, France